-Travel to United Kingdom: London 3: Memorials
+Notes on the Geography of The United Kingdom: London 3: Memorials

 Another approach to London: still historical but this time looking not at the handling of the nation's trade but at the city's monuments, most erected to honour the people--almost all men--who created or maintained the empire that made that trade possible.
 London may have more such monuments than any other city.
 It was, after all, the world's biggest city at a time when honoring great men was itself an idea at its apogee.

 We begin at the Eleanor Cross, the successor to the long vanished Charing Cross.
 Charing Cross is the zero point for measuring distances from London--including the six-mile radius for the area that cab drivers must know.
 The cross was designed by E.M.
 Barry in 1865.
 He was also the architect of the Charing Cross hotel in the background.
 Yes, the two top stories are a sorry addition from the 1950s.
+Great decade in some ways but crummy in others.

 Pride of place presumably goes to the monarchy, here with the Victoria Monument by Thomas Brock, 1911.

 Appropriately for an maritime power, the base is quartered with wide-bellied ships while the angels of justice, truth, and charity stand on the level above, with the queen.
-What thoughts ran through the minds of King George and Kaiser Wilhelm when they jointly dedicated the memorial to their grandmother?
+What thoughts ran through the minds of King George and Kaiser Wilhelm when they jointly dedicated this memorial to their grandmother?

 Edward VII at Waterloo Place.